 The full case study details evaluation methodology, per-dimension scores, and implementation guidance for each platform.

 Read the Full Case Study →The TeamSpec specification is open source.
-Everything Siggy demonstrates — the 7 dimensions, the AgentHub config structure, the Forge execution model — is available for you to implement against.
-Build your own executive assistant, your own operations agent, your own research agent — to the same standard.
+Everything Siggy demonstrates — the AgentHub config structure, the Forge execution model, all 7 dimensions — is available for you to study and build against.
+Whether you’re building an executive assistant, a research agent, or something entirely different, you can start from a working foundation.

 The full TeamSpec specification lives on GitHub.
 It defines all 7 dimensions in precise, implementable terms — not abstract principles but concrete, testable requirements.